-When Deep Ellum vintage shop Elluments shut its doors earlier this year, it was, for some, a signal of the beginning of the end for the neighborhood.
+When Deep Ellum vintage shop Elluments shut its doors earlier in early 2017, it was, for some, a signal of the beginning of the end for the neighborhood.

 The shop’s proprietor sure felt that way.
 In an update shared on the shop’s Facebook page, owner Felicia Dunnican blamed her shop’s closure on tripling rent prices that had been spurred by what she said was her landlord’s latest attempt to give Ellum “more of an Uptown vibe.”
 Meanwhile, as she packed up her goods, she did so behind a window she’d plastered with bright, neon green signs that featured slogans like “#deathbydevelopment.”